 Travel insurance policies provide a level of cover for medical treatment and loss of personal items, as well as unforeseen cancellation or curtailment of your journey.
 Cover for adventure activities such as whitewater-rafting, snow sports and trekking, usually incurs an extra premium.
 Read the small print of prospective policies carefully; cover can vary wildly for roughly similar premiums.
 Also make sure you check the level of excess, the amount of each claim that you have to pay.
 Note that no vehicle of any kind is insured against damage incurred while crossing a river.

 With medical coverage, ascertain whether benefits will be paid as treatment proceeds or only after return home, and whether there is a 24-hour medical emergency number.
-When securing baggage cover, make sure that the per-article limit – typically under £500 equivalent – will cover your most valuable possession.
+When securing baggage cover, make sure that the per-article limit will cover your most valuable possession.
 If you need to make a claim, you should keep receipts for medicines and medical treatment, and in the event you have anything stolen, you must obtain an official statement from the police.

 Iceland is one of the highest per-capita users of the internet, with most homes and businesses connected.
-Many Reykjavík cafés and most accommodation around the country provide free wi-fi for customers, while public libraries and tourist offices often have terminals with access at around 500–1000kr an hour.
+Many Reykjavík cafés and most accommodation around the country provide free wi-fi for customers, while public libraries and tourist offices often have terminals with access at a fee.

 Living in Iceland

 Post offices are located in all major communities and are open from 9am until 4.30pm Monday to Friday, though a few in Reykjavík have longer hours.
 Domestic mail will generally get to the nearest post office within two working days, though a recipient living out on a farm might not collect it so quickly.
 For international post count on three to five days for mail to reach the UK or US, and a week to ten days to reach Australia and New Zealand.
-Anything up to 50g costs 153kr within Iceland, 180kr to Europe, and 240kr to anywhere else; up to 100g costs 185/310/490kr.
-International parcels aren’t outrageously expensive – check wpostur.is for rates – but not particularly fast; ask at any post office about Express Mail if you’re in a hurry, though you’ll pay far more than for the normal service.
+International parcels aren’t outrageously expensive – check postur.is for rates – but not particularly fast; ask at any post office about Express Mail if you’re in a hurry, though you’ll pay far more than for the normal service.

-A range of excellent maps of the country, costing upwards of 2100kr, is available for all types of use – if you can’t find what you want overseas, you’ll be able to pick it up in Reykjavík and Akureyri, or sometimes from local tourist offices and fuel stations.
+A range of excellent maps of the country are available for all types of use – if you can’t find what you want overseas, you’ll be able to pick it up in Reykjavík and Akureyri, or sometimes from local tourist offices and fuel stations.
 In addition to the maps detailed below, Iceland’s hiking clubs and national parks put out a few maps of varying quality for popular nature reserves and national parks (available from park offices).

-Banks with ATMS are found around the country, including in many single-street villages.
+Banks with ATMs are found around the country, including in many single-street villages.
 Normal banking hours are Monday to Friday 9.15am to 4pm, though a few branches in Reykjavík open for longer.
-All banks change foreign currency (not Australian and New Zealand dollars, however); some stores and accommodation in Reykjavík also accept US dollar, Euro or UK sterling.
+All banks change foreign currency; some stores and accommodation in Reykjavík also accept US dollar, Euro or UK sterling.

 You can get around Iceland without ever touching cash: almost everywhere takes credit cards (Visa and MasterCard are the most widely accepted), and many businesses’ tills – and all ATMs – are wired into the Cirrus/Maestro/Electron network, which allows you to pay, or draw cash from ATMs, direct from your home bank account using a debit or bank card.
 Cash withdrawals will be charged a fee per transaction; check with your bank for their rates.

 Alternatively, you can use travellers’ cheques to carry your funds around.
-Take only Euro, UK sterling or US dollar cheques; Australian and New Zealand cheques are not cashable in Iceland.
 Some banks issue Travel Money Cards, basically an ATM card which has been precharged to a certain value, and which you can draw on until the funds are exhausted.
 Again, check with your bank for details, especially regarding compatibility with Icelandic machines.

 Shops are generally open Monday to Friday 10am–6pm and Saturday 10am to mid-afternoon; if they open on Sunday, it will probably be after noon.
 In cities and larger towns, supermarkets are open daily from 10am until late afternoon; in smaller communities, however, some places don’t open at all at weekends.